 - Stay well hydrated.
 Your body has increased fluid requirements during pregnancy.
 Warm weather will increase your body’s needs even further, so be prepared and don’t leave home without your refillable water bottle.

-- Even if you don’t feel hungry because of the heat, try to eat small meals regularly as this will prevent your blood glucose levels from dropping and help with any light headedness or dizziness.
+- Even if you don’t feel hungry, try to eat small meals regularly as this will prevent your blood glucose levels from dropping and help with any light headedness or dizziness.

 - Your skin is more prone to pigmentation changes that can become patchy, so cover up, use sunscreen and make use of shaded areas when you’re out and about.

-- Your skin can be itchier during pregnancy causing dry, flaky skin, the hot weather may exacerbate this.
+- Your skin can be itchier during pregnancy causing dry, flaky skin.
 Have a daily moisturising routine to help keep skin irritations at bay.

-Hot weather during summer may make being pregnant an irritating and uncomfortable experience.
-Therefore, it is important to understand the reasons why warmer weather can make you hotter and more bothered in pregnancy and the strategies you can employ to help you keep your cool.
+Feeling overheated can make being pregnant an irritating and uncomfortable experience.
+Therefore, it is important to understand the reasons why pregnancy can make you hot and bothered and have strategies you can employ to help you keep your cool.